 “Without knowing it, using contraception promotes the idea that children are a burden.
 Children do require lots of work, and pregnancy demands its own set of sacrifices, but NFP has helped me meet these challenges by leading me to the realization that children are God’s blessings.
 I am constantly forced to pray, change, make concessions and find solutions to the selfishness and laziness that come up often when meeting the needs of others.”

 Making a Total Gift of Self in Marriage | THEOLOGY OF THE BODY

 Teachings on Contraception

 The sexual relationship between a man and a woman was designed with purpose and meaning.
 In the intimacy of sexual relations, a couple shares in the mutual gift of fertility.
 The language of their bodies speaks to their relationship.
 It expresses their love and commitment to each other.

 It confirms the sacrifice they are willing to make on behalf of their beloved.
 In the sexual embrace, the true meaning of love is meant to be communicated – that the full union of man and woman makes them one, and as they become one with each other, they cannot help but want more of the other in the world.
 So comes the natural openness to new life spouses can create together.

-When it comes to suppressing fertility through contraception and sterilization, the language of the body then denies that true meaning of love.
-It holds something back from the other and allows self ambition to enter in.
+When it comes to suppressing fertility through contraception and sterilization, the language of the body then denies the true meaning of love.
+It holds something back from the other and denies the experience of the fullness of the marital embrace.